FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 <LS to="r">

-For entities that have either `FIRST_OCCURENCE` or `SUM` inner record handling with prices for multiple referenced entities grouped by the `innerRecordId`, the `multiplePricesForSaleAvailable` field will be returned indicating whether there are multiple prices for sale available or just one.
+For entities that have either `FIRST_OCCURENCE` or `SUM` inner record handling, the `multiplePricesForSaleAvailable` property is returned, indicating whether there are multiple _unique_ prices for sale (grouped by the `innerRecordId`).
+It is important to note that it doesn't simply return the count of all prices for sale.
+Instead, it uses the [`priceType`](../requirements/price.md#price-type) constraint to determine the uniqueness of each price value.
+This means that even if there are, say, 3 prices for sale, but they all have the same value, this property will return `false`.
+This is especially useful for the UI to determine whether to display a price range or just a single price without having to fetch all prices for sale.

 </LS>